tencent cloud

 3.2. kind is the integration type, required and fixed as qcloud-exporter

-3.3. spec.instanceSpec.region indicates the region where the cloud product is located.
-This parameter is required.
-For example, to collect Cloud products in the Guangzhou region, you can set to Guangzhou or ap-guangzhou.
-The parameter will be converted to the label of the object, named instance-region.
+3.3. spec.instanceSpec.region is the region where the Cloud Product is located, required.
+For example, to collect Cloud services in the Guangzhou region, you can set to Guangzhou or ap-guangzhou.
+This parameter will be converted to the label of the object, named instance-region.

-3.4. spec.instanceSpec.delaySeconds indicates data collection delay, an integer in seconds (optional, default is 0).
-When the value is 0, the timestamp of the original data point will be ignored and replaced with the time when the data point is pulled during integration.
-When the value is greater than 0, the data point will retain its original timestamp, and the data will inevitably be delayed by the set time.
+3.4. spec.instanceSpec.delaySeconds indicates the data collection delay.
+It is an integer in seconds and can be left blank.
+The default value is 0.
+When the value is 0, the timestamp of the original data point will be ignored and replaced with the time when the data point is pulled in integration.
+When the value is >0, the data point will retain the original timestamp, and the data will inevitably be delayed by the set time.

 3.5. spec.instanceSpec.reload_interval_minutes indicates the instance refresh interval, an integer in minutes, required and must be greater than or equal to 10.
-New additions of cloud product instances or modifications to cloud tags will be reflected in metrics after instance refresh, with up to one instance refresh interval to wait.
+New additions to cloud product instances or modifications to cloud Tags will be reflected in metrics after an instance refresh, with a wait time of up to one instance refresh interval.

-3.6. spec.instanceSpec.useRole indicates whether to use a service role.
-It is a boolean type and required.
-The current logic always uses a service role, so it must be set to true.
+3.6. spec.instanceSpec.useRole indicates whether to use a service role, boolean type, required.
+The current logic always uses a service role, therefore required true.

-3.7. spec.instanceSpec.labels is used to add custom tags to metrics, with key-value pair type, optional
+3.7. spec.instanceSpec.labels Used to add custom tags to metrics, key-value pair type, optional

 Input Example